assembl/assembl/doc/INSTALL.rst

     sudo pip install -U pip

+If the terminal tells you command pip not found, follow the installation instructions of pip on https://pip.pypa.io/en/stable/installing/

 If you have Homebrew installed, and you want to use the Homebrew python, pip installs with python: